Some Practical Tips

-- The Great Horologion published by Holy Transfiguration Monastery.
+- The Great Horologion published by Holy Transfiguration Monastery, which is now published in a two-volume set (with an apparent third volume to be forthcoming).
 For those following Byzantine practice, this is an option.
 Also, even those following Russian practice will find it a useful reference, since it contains Synaxarion readings for each day of the year, and also the troparia and kontakia appointed for each day.

 - The Liturgikon, by Bishop Basil of the Antiochian Archdiocese is also often used as an Horologion, and also follows Byzantine practice.
 The text is primarily designed for use by clergy.

 There is also the Old Rite Horologion, which for those on the Old Rite would obviously be the way to go, but it is also useful for reference, and has the Troparia and Kontakia for every day of the year.

 Another thing to consider here is the price.
 You will find that the Jordanville Horologion is quite a bit less expensive, but it also contains much less material.
 It has all of the Horologion texts, and some extra material – but the Great Horologion has quite a bit more.